szaghi/PreForM/README.md

 ### <a name="top">PreForM.py,  Preprocessor for Fortran poor Men
 A very simple and stupid preprocessor for modern Fortran projects.

-It Supports the most used `cpp` preprocessing directives and provides advanced features typical of templating systems.
+PreForM.py supports the most used `cpp` pre-processing directives and provides advanced features typical of templating systems.
 Even if PreForM.py is currently Fortran-agnostic (it being usable within any programming languages) it is focused on Fortran programming language.

 ## <a name="toc">Table of Contents
 * [Team Members](#team-members)